Aphrotee/Omni_v0/README.md

 # Omni_v0
-Repository for a basic Portfolio project
+Repository for a basic Portfolio project.
+A movie search and streaming web app for Nigerian movies.